m00npants/onlineshop/src/main/java/readme.md

     - Added an alternative to start the app with UI
     - added so you can add a new customer
     - added so you can delete a customer
+    - added an option to manage customer (change name and email)